Fiusen/PaypalAccept/README.md

 # PaypalAccept
-Auto Accept pendent payments in paypal using TamperMonkey
+Auto Accept pendent payments in paypal using Tampermonkey

 This tampermonkey script will automatically accept all pendent payments in your paypal account under the activities tab.